 Steve Singleton has written and edited several books and numerous articles.
 He has been an editor, reporter, and public relations consultant.
 He has taught college-level Greek, Bible, and religious studies courses and has taught seminars in 11 states and the Caribbean.

-DeeperStudy.com for Bible study resources, no matter what your level of expertise.
+Go to his DeeperStudy.com for Bible study resources, no matter what your level of expertise.
 Explore "The Shallows," plumb "The Depths," or use the well-organized "Study Links" for original sources in English translation.
 Check out the DeeperStudy Bookstore for great e-books, free books, and great discounts.
 Subscribe to his free "DeeperStudy Newsletter" or "DeeperStudy Blog."

 Sunday, December 23, 2007